 MIME media types basically stands for Multipurpose Internet Mail Extension media types.
 These media types were originally created to make emails include information other than only plain text.
-These media types shows us following things:
+These media types show us the following things:

-- How text and attachment combined into a single message or emails.
+- How text and attachment are combined into a single message or email.

 - How different items are encoded for transmission.